 The cell cannot have data validation defined, cannot be locked, and cannot be on a protected worksheet.

-6. Press the “Save As” button, navigate to the SharePoint document library that is to contain your published report, and press Save.
+6. Press the Save As button, navigate to the SharePoint document library that is to contain your published report, and press Save.

 Printing

-Printing from the Excel Web Access web part is a bit problematic.
-Your best bet may be to do any filtering, drill up/down, etc. until you get the view you like then use the File button to Download a Snapshot to your Excel client.
-From that point you’ll have the full power of Excel client printing rather than being limited to browser based printing.
+Printing from the Excel Web Access Web Part is a bit problematic.
+Your best bet may be to do any filtering, drill up/down, and so on, until you get the view you like, then use the File button to download a snapshot to your Excel client.
+From that point, you’ll have the full power of Excel client printing rather than being limited to browser-based printing.

 Mobile Applications

-Office Web Apps can extend MS Office tool functionality into the Mobile world.
+Office Web Apps can extend MS Office tool functionality into the mobile world.
 Some of the mobile functionality requires Office Mobile 2010, which is sold separately.
 For SharePoint, SharePoint Workspace Mobile (part of Office Mobile) can be accessed by a Windows Phone 7.

 SharePoint Workspace Mobile helps ensure that the latest versions of your documents stored on a SharePoint site are also available on your phone.
 When you’re connected to the Internet, you can: